1st Argyll and Bute Artillery Volunteers: Territorial Force

 The batteries were equipped with the 10-pounder mountain gun, a 2.75-inch calibre 'screw gun' originally developed for the Indian Army's mountain batteries.

-World War I
+First World War

 Mobilisation

 The Highland Division received a warning order for mobilisation on 29 July 1914, and the order to mobilise was received at 17.35 on 4 August.
 IV Highland Mtn Bde arrived at Bedford on 10 August, where the division concentrated over the following days.
 During the winter of 1914–15 a number of units left the division to join other formations in the field.
 On 10 March 1915 IV Highland Mtn Bde (except the Bute Bty) transferred to the 29th Division.
 This was a new division formed mainly from Regular Army units returned from stations round the Empire, and was allocated to the forthcoming Dardanelles operation.
 The battery left from Avonmouth Docks on 16 March, bound for Malta and then Alexandria, where it disembarked.